 A means of denoting the end of a scene by steadily and quickly reducing the image brightness until the entire screen is flat black.
 Its inverse, Fade In, reverses the process to bring a scene into view from a black screen.
-A fade from one scene to another is called a dissolve
+A fade from one scene to another is called a dissolve.
+Sometimes the screen will Fade to White instead.

-Extremely common in movie trailers, and often used at an Act Break
+Extremely common in movie trailers, and sometimes used at an Act Break.

 - Wayne's World fades to black in the credits then fades back in so Wayne and Garth can talk some more.
 After a few of these fade back ins one of them comments that when they want them to stop talking they'll just fade out and it will stay that way.
 Then the credits fade to black again for a prolonged period and Garth declares, "I can't believe they did that!"